20 HAND Idioms You Should Know ✋

 Know something like the back of your hand

-Meaning: to know something very well.
+Meaning: to know something extremely well.

 My hands are tied